Deans' Transformational Science Award

 The Jefferson Committee on Research (JCOR) is pleased to announce the establishment of the Deans' Transformational Science Award (DTSA).
 This award mechanism is symbolic of the commitment of Dean Tykocinski, the medical college, and the JCOR to the success of our research-intensive faculty and the nurturing of high-impact science on Jefferson’s campus.
 As reflected in its name, the intent of the DTSA is to catalyze transformational science initiatives driven by Jefferson faculty, and more specifically, to enable the generation of pivotal data that will form the basis of new, federally-funded extramural grant submissions.
 Both basic and clinical/translational science proposals will be considered, coming from either solo investigators or multi-investigator teams.
 We particularly encourage submissions that pursue scientific lines of investigation that contribute to departmental missions, as well as larger institutional programmatic goals.
 The JCOR is proud to present this award to the Jefferson community and looks forward to considering your transformational science ideas.

-Submission dates: second Monday of January and July
+Submission dates: second Monday of January

-Award dates: March 1 and September 1
+Award dates: July 1

-Award range: $25K-$50K
+award range: $25K-$50K

 Length of award: 1 year